Email Us

-In the context of RCEP: New Situation and Challenges for Cross-border e-Commerce Logistics
+In the Context of RCEP: New Situation and Challenges for Cross-border e-Commerce Logistics

 Southeast Asian e-commerce has continued to heat up since the Regional Comprehensive Economic Partnership Agreement (RCEP) officially came into effect.
 Total e-commerce sales in Southeast Asia are expected to reach $89.67 billion in 2022, a year-on-year increase of 20.6%, which is the higher growth rate of the global region.
 It is expected that by 2025, the e-commerce market size in Southeast Asia will reach $234 billion.
 In Southeast Asian countries, in addition to Singapore, the share of e-commerce retailing relative to the Internet penetration rate is relatively low; compared with China's mature e-commerce market, Southeast Asia's e-commerce market has great potential.